Patterns of Structural Reflection in the large-cardinal hierarchy: Strongly unfoldable reflection

 Let us also observe that Clause \eqref{item:Cn} of the above lemma is also equivalent to each of \eqref{item:SRminus}, \eqref{item:ElementsInVkappa}, \eqref{item:ElementsInCardLesskappa}, \eqref{item:ElementsInHkappa}, \eqref{item:ElementsInVkappa2}, restricted to $\Sigma_n$-definable classes $\Ce$ that are closed under isomorphic images.
 The reason is that the above claim also holds under this restriction by taking $\Ce$ in the proof to be the class of all $\mathcal{L}$-structures of cardinality $\rho$, which is closed under isomorphic images, instead of the singleton $\{B\}$.
-Using this fact, the following proposition shows that, when restricted to classes $\Ce$ that are $\Sigma_n$-definable with $n>1$ and closed under isomorphic images, the principle $\WSR_\Ce(\kappa)$ is equivalent to $\VSR^-_\Ce(\kappa)$ (see Definition \ref{defminus}).

 We are now ready to prove the equivalences stated in Theorem \ref{theorem:CharSr-Sr--}.
 The following arguments rely on Magidor's characterization of supercompactness in \cite{MR295904} and the analysis of strong unfoldability provided by the results of \cite{luecke2021strong} and \cite{SRminus}.